Does Eagle Break Its Beak

 The Role of Veterinary Care

 In cases of severe beak damage, veterinary intervention may be necessary.
 Wildlife rehabilitation centers have experience in treating injured birds of prey and can provide appropriate care.
-Treatment might involve cleaning the wound, stabilizing any fractures, and possibly providing supplementary nutrition to aid in the healing process.
+Still, treatment might involve cleaning the wound, stabilizing any fractures, and possibly providing supplementary nutrition to aid in the healing process.
 The prognosis for recovery depends largely on the severity of the injury.

 Frequently Asked Questions (FAQ)